discordjs/guide/guide/creating-your-bot/configuration-files.md

 # Configuration files

 ::: tip
-This page is a follow-up and bases its code off of [the previous page](/creating-your-bot/).
+This page is a follow-up and bases its code on [the previous page](/creating-your-bot/).
 :::

 As you get deeper into development, you may need to interact with sensitive data or data that gets used in multiple locations, such as: